 Why should you do a Vienna Opera Tour when you spend a night at the State Opera anyway?
-The answer is: you will miss half of the story.
-You’ll get the opera on stage, but not the story of the opera house, its directors, guests and visitors.
-I joined a little known opera tour for the full picture.
+Well, if you don’t you will miss half of the story: while you will experience the opera performance on stage, the opera house, its directors, guests and visitors have their own story to tell.
+To get the full view, I joined the Staatsoper’s official opera tour.
 Here is what I came away with.

 Insights From My Vienna Opera Tour

 Vienna Opera Tour.
 The stories heard during the State Opera tour have added depth to the way I see the opera.

 - The opera foyers have turned from simple waiting rooms into fabulous historic halls;